PalmLab Help Center

 Tool 5: Multi-Protein Palmitoylation Pattern

-Comprehensive analysis of the palmitoylation patterns of multiple proteins across different samples.
+Comprehensive analysis of palmitoylation detection patterns for multiple proteins across different samples, using interactive heatmaps and UMAP dimensionality reduction.

-- Cancer Pathway Selection: Choose from pre-defined cancer signaling pathways (optional)
+- Cancer Pathway Selection: Choose a predefined cancer signaling pathway (optional).

 Available Cancer Pathways